When Deering High School Assistant Principal Abdullahi Ahmed has a troublesome student, he’ll sometimes reach for a lifeline.

-Portland Empowered found face-to-face interactions between parents and administrators were important, but barriers like access to transportation or inflexible work hours sometimes made that difficult.
+Portland Empowered found face-to-face interactions between parents and administrators were important, but barriers such as access to transportation or inflexible work hours sometimes made that difficult.
 So, to get parents otherwise left out of such events, they made changes.

-“Schools almost have their meetings in the morning,” Pious Ali, a policy associate at the Muskie School and coordinator for Portland Empowered, said.
+“Schools almost have their meetings in the morning,” said Pious Ali, a policy associate at the Muskie School and coordinator for Portland Empowered.
 “You have to shift that and make sure that you meet parents where they are.”

 The events that spawned the group’s parent engagement policy took place on Friday evenings.

 And for parent leaders organizing the events, they offer a stipend for time where they might otherwise be working.

 “If it’s hard for them to make the time to be there, then we’re honoring that in some way,” Thielmann said.

 Thielmann said the group’s work “is transferrable to all sorts of groups that aren’t being served fully by the education system.”

 As a teacher and parent in the school system, Natarajan said better relationships and communication can help students feel more comfortable in class and can give teachers and parents better information about how to support a child.